 Our experience of Lake Titicaca

-We arrived into Puno a day later than scheduled and realised if we wanted to stay overnight on Lake Titicaca, we needed to find a tour company ASAP, who could take us the next day!
+As we arrived into Puno a day later than scheduled, we realised if we wanted to stay overnight on a tour of Lake Titicaca, we needed to find a tour company ASAP who could take us the next day!

 Why we wanted to visit Lake Titicaca..

-Lake Titicaca is one of the destinations we’d been looking forward to since before we’d even left the UK for 2 main reasons; to visit the world’s highest navigable lake and because we love culture.
+Lake Titicaca is one of the destinations we’d been looking forward to since before we’d even left the UK for 2 main reasons; to visit the world’s highest navigable lake and because we love discovering different culture.
 We were excited to meet the families who had set up floating homes right on top of the lake, known as the Uros Floating Islands.
-We wanted to go that one step further though and visit some of the lesser known islands of Lake Titicaca, which requires an overnight stay.

-We were shown into one of the houses where a family of 3 shared one bed in a house, which mainly consisted of just that bed alone.
-This was followed by a look at some of their handicrafts, which were available to purchase.
+After seeing one of the houses where a family of 3 shared one bed in a house, which mainly consisted of just that bed alone (almost better than a hostel room)!
+This was followed by a look at some of their beautiful handicrafts, which were available to purchase.

 This was a decision we did not regret as we witnessed the amazing view of Lake Titicaca that we had from our room and the veranda, equipped with deck chairs and blankets ready for our sunset viewing.
 Of course, if you want to save opt for the other option instead – we heard no complaints.

 We stayed in the homestay of a lovely couple, who cooked us their local dishes, showed us how to make their clothes and taught us their traditional dance.
-We got to actually try on their traditional clothing and danced around a fire together.
-We love to take Polaroid’s throughout our travels so we took one with our hosts before we left, who were so bewildered by the instant photo that we let them keep it as memento instead!
+During the evening, we got to actually try on their traditional clothing and danced around a fire together.
+A fun and personal souvenir from our travels is our polaroids!
+We took one with our hosts before we left, who were so bewildered by the instant photo that we let them keep it as memento instead!

 The next morning we woke up to a rainbow formed over the lake, bliss!
 After some pancakes for breakfast (also bliss), we headed off to the next island; Taquile Island – which is the Island we found most interesting.